submariner-io/submariner-website/src/content/getting-started/quickstart/external/_index.md

     One of the easiest way to create this environment will be to deploy two K3s clusters by the steps described [here](https://submariner.io/getting-started/quickstart/k3s/) until "Deploy cluster-b on node-b",
     with modifying deploy commands to just `curl -sfL https://get.k3s.io | sh -` to use default CIDR.

+{{% notice note %}}
+In this configuration, global IPs are used to access between the gateway node and non-cluster hosts, which means packets are sent to IP addresses that are not part of the actual network segment.
+To make such packets not to be dropped, anti-sppofing rules need to be disabled for the hosts and the gateway node.
+{{% /notice %}}

 ### Setup Submariner